Faculty / Staff Resources Student Resources

 Marinthea Richter

-I am currently a PhD student in the Chan Division of Occupational Science and Occupational Therapy working under the guidance of Dr. Bobbi Pineda.
-My research interest relates to the neurodevelopmental outcomes of high-risk infants and early intervention focusing on neonates.
+I am currently a PhD student in the Chan Division of Occupational Science and Occupational Therapy, working under the guidance of Dr. Mary Lawlor.
+My research interest focuses on co-occupation as a construct used across occupational science, with a specific interest in the development of co-occupations between parents and infants in hospital settings.
 I became interested in this field during my clinical experience as an Occupational Therapist in South Africa, where I worked in pediatric acute care and outpatients at a large tertiary hospital.
-My current role as a PhD student is to support Dr. Pineda’s work related to the Supporting and Enhancing Neonatal Sensory Experience program (SENSE), and her research on the neurodevelopmental outcomes of premature infants admitted in Neonatal Intensive Care Units.
-My long term goal is to return to South Africa and continue with research on factors that may influence the neurodevelopmental outcomes for NICU survivors in developing countries.
+My long-term goal is to continue with research on co-occupations and factors that may influence family and infant outcomes for NICU graduates.

 Sofronia M. Ringold BA, CCRP ⟩(she/her/hers)